Module 2: The Individuals with Disabilities Education Act (IDEA) and the 13 Disability Categories

 The Takeaway

-As educators, we must retrain our mindset to focus on strength-based learning rather than deficit correction.
-Educators need to understand that the problem does not lie with those who have disabilities but rather with those who fail to understand disability and recognize the strengths of those with disabilities.
-Additionally, students with disabilities must be treated with dignity rather than being viewed as victims.
-It is the role of a teacher, then, to help students with disabilities identify their strengths and work to further develop those strengths.
+As educators, we must retrain our mindset to pursue strength-based learning rather than deficit correction.
+By understanding that the problem does not lie with those who have disabilities but rather with those who fail to understand disability, educators can recognize the strengths of those with disabilities.
+Students with disabilities also must be treated with dignity rather than viewed as victims.
+The teacher, then, plays an important role in helping students with disabilities identify their strengths and work to further develop them.

 When we choose to see the person rather than the disability, we can move away from teaching the disability and begin to teach the individual, thus creating a positive, strength-based environment that allows our students to flourish and learn to advocate for themselves.
-Greven, Harlaar, Kovas, Chamorro-Premuzic, & Plomin (2009), stated that self-concept about ability is a better predictor of school achievement than I.Q.
+According to Greven, Harlaar, Kovas, Chamorro-Premuzic, & Plomin (2009), self-concept about ability offers a better predictor of school achievement than I.Q.
 “Respect for the value of the student must be reflected in curriculum, pedagogy, and solidarity with the community of learners and parents that are purportedly the focus of special education efforts” (Johnson, 2021, pg.
 3).
-This means that when educators focus on a student’s strengths rather than their weaknesses, students can rise above what others feel is their educational limit.
-However, this must be done within the full scope of how curriculum and pedagogy are presented and utilized and how Individualized Education Programs (IEPs) are written.
+This means that when educators focus on a student’s strengths rather than their weaknesses, students can rise above what others may perceive as their educational limit.
+However, this must be done within the full scope of the curriculum and pedagogy and the Individualized Education Programs (IEPs).

-Because the IEP is an accountability-driven document, it is easy for IEP teams to focus on the student’s deficiencies rather than their strengths.
-If students with disabilities are to be truly included in relevant and meaningful educational opportunities, then IEPs must be developed and implemented from a strength-based focus rather than a deficit-based model.
-Through using a strength-based IEP model, students with culturally and linguistically diverse needs would have a greater chance of participating in inclusive social opportunities (Sandoval Gomez & McKee, 2020).
+As an accountability-driven document, IEPs tend to look more a student’s deficiencies than their strengths.
+If students with disabilities are to be truly included in relevant and meaningful educational opportunities, then IEPs must be developed and implemented from a strength-based model rather than a deficit-based model.
+A strength-based IEP model gives students with culturally and linguistically diverse needs a greater chance of participating in inclusive social opportunities (Sandoval Gomez & McKee, 2020).

-In the very recent past, discourse on disability in the United States has focused on “specific words such as disability, disorder, deficit, and dysfunction to describe students” (Armstrong, 2012, pg.
-3).
-This discourse focused on what students could not do rather than what they could do.
-In recent years, the focus has slowly been shifting to the idea of “neurodiversity” (pg.
+In the very recent past, discourse on disability in the United States has centered on “specific words such as disability, disorder, deficit, and dysfunction to describe students” (Armstrong, 2012, pg.
+3), emphasizing what students could not do rather than what they could do.
+In recent years, a shift has taken place that embraces the idea of “neurodiversity” (pg.
 4).
-This paradigm is like biological or cultural diversity in that it replaces disability with diversity, creating a more positive view of students with disabilities.
-If educators took the stance of celebrating the differences in all students, there would be less inclination to try to make students in special education change to be like “normal” students (Armstrong, 2012).
+Like biological or cultural diversity, this paradigm replaces disability with diversity, creating a more positive view of students with disabilities.
+If educators celebrated the differences in all students, there would be less inclination to try and change students in special education to be like “normal” students (Armstrong, 2012).

 Changing Your Perception of People with Disabilities